-The new standard requires lessees to account for all leases under a single on-balance sheet model (subject to certain exemptions).
-Lessor accounting still uses the dual classification approach: operating lease and finance lease.
-The Standard is effective for annual periods beginning on or after 1 January 2019.
+The new standard requires short-term leases and leases of low-value items under a single on-balance sheet model (subject to certain exemptions), recognizing right-of-use asset and lease liability on balance sheets, and also recognizing depreciation and interest expenses related to lease on statements of comprehensive income.
+Lessor accounting who still uses the dual classification approach: operating lease and finance lease, needs to provide more informations of disclosure.